Carpet Can Do Much More Than Just Cover Your Floors

-It can be the foundation of a decorating plan or complement to existing walls and furnishings.
-Most of all your carpet will reflect your personality.
-Color, texture and pattern all work together when planning your home.
+Carpet can be the foundation of a decorating plan or complement existing walls and furnishings.
+Most of all, your carpet will reflect your personality.
+Color, texture, and pattern all work together when planning your home.
 The quickest way to update any room is “color”.
 It can be used to make a small room look larger or pull background colors to the forefront.
 Color will create the “mood” of your room whether it’s warm and comfortable or cool and spacious.
-Colors should be eye catching….fabrics, paint swatches, pages from your favorite magazines there are hundreds of ways to begin planning your new room.
+Colors should be eye-catching fabrics, paint swatches, pages from your favorite magazines there are hundreds of ways to begin planning your new room.
 By adding texture and color to your floor the possibilities are endless.

 If possible be sure to look at your color choices in daylight as well as your artificial light at night.
 Color changes are dramatic in bright sunlight and/or fluorescent lights.

 Use pale colors to lighten a room.
-Light colors will also make a small room see larger.
+Light colors will also make a small room seem larger.

 Solid color carpets go best in rooms with a lot of patterns and textures but that doesn’t mean your carpet has to be a neutral color.
 Use an accent color from your fabric to pull your room together.